-How to Know You’ve Got the Best Match for You
+How to Know You’ve Got the Best Connection for You

 There are always risks when considering adoption and going through the process.
 The key here is to remain positive and do as much research as you can regarding the subject.
 While you’re here, check out our additional articles that cover interesting subjects like infant adoption, LGBT adoption, and more.